 An eligible random access RU is a random access RU for which the HE STA is capable of generating an HE TB PPDU (i.e., the HE STA supports all transmit parameters indicated in the Common Info field and in the User info field corresponding to the random access RU) and shall satisfy at least one of the following conditions:

-The HE STA is [6182, 7043, 5401]an unassociated STA and the AID12 value of the random access RU is 2045
+The HE STA is [6182, 7043, 5401]not associated with the BSS it intends to transmit frames to and the AID12 value of the random access RU is 2045

-The HE STA is an associated STA[6182, 7043, 5401] and the AID12 value of the random access RU is 0
+The HE STA is an associated STA, the TA field of the Trigger frame is set to the BSSID of the associated BSS[6182, 7043, 5401] and the AID12 value of the random access RU is 0

 TGax Editor: Please add a new paragraph before the 7th paragraph (D1.4 P236L51) as shown below:

-[6182, 7043, 5401]
+[6182, 7043, 5401]An HE BSS belonging to a Multiple BSSID set (see 11.11.14 (Multiple BSSID set)) may advertise OCW Range values via the UORA Parameter Set element carried in the management frames transmitted by the transmitted BSSID.
+An HE AP may include the UORA Parameter Set element in a Nontransmitted BSSID profile subelement carried in the Multiple BSSID element (see 9.4.2.46 (Multiple BSSID element)) to provide different OCW Range values for STAs associated with that nontransmitted BSSID.

 TGax Editor: Please modify the 7th paragraph (D1.4 P236L53) as shown below:

-An HE STA shall obtain OCWmin and OCWmax from the most recently received UORA Parameter Set element (see 9.4.2.239 (UL OFDMA-based Random Access (UORA) Parameter Set element)).[6182, 7043, 5401]
+An HE STA shall obtain OCWmin and OCWmax from the most recently received UORA Parameter Set element (see 9.4.2.239 (UL OFDMA-based Random Access (UORA) Parameter Set element)) carried in the management frames transmitted by its associated AP.
+A non-AP STA with dot11MultiBSSIDActivated set to true and associated with a nontransmitting BSSID may inherit the OCW Range values from the UORA Parameter Set element advertised by the transmitted BSSID if the element is not carried in the Nontransmitted BSSID Profile subelement for that BSSID.[6182, 7043, 5401]

 Multiple BSSID element